 However, the question of whether a wrongful death lawsuit can be brought for the death of an unborn baby hinges on the definition of “person” within the statute.
 There is a significant discrepancy between the criminal law and the civil law when it comes to the legal status of an unborn baby.
 California Courts have held that a fetus is not a “person” under the wrongful death statute until there has been a live birth.
 Justus v.
 Atchison (1977) 9 Cal.
 3d 564, 579-580.
 In other words, unless the baby is born alive and then subsequently dies, a wrongful death action is prohibited.

 We at the Boesch Law Group, dedicate ourselves to pursuing justice while offering sensitivity, caring and understanding during an extremely difficult time.
-To learn more, call and speak with one of our Los Angeles-based attorneys today: (310) 578-7880.
+To learn more, call and speak with one of our Los Angeles personal injury attorneys today: (310) 578-7880.

 DISCLAIMER: The materials on this website are for general information purposes only and should not be construed as legal advice, legal opinion or any other advice on any specific facts or circumstances.
 Readers should not act or refrain from acting upon this information without seeking professional advice.